Body Composition Analysis & Bone Density Test

 What to Expect

-Quick, painless, and informative—here's how your DEXA scan appointment works.
+Quick, painless, and informative—this non-invasive test shows how your DEXA scan appointment works.

 1